"Best weekend ever. Thank you so much for being so helpful, flexible and friendly. We absolutely loved it."

 Your trainers: "It's the best course I've ever been on - and I've been on a lot of courses."

 It's important that you know that we run the farm ourselves, with only the occasional bit of contract help (for winter hedgelaying, bumping in lines of fence posts and shearing), so we do everything else, every day, seven days a week, 365 days a year.
 As well as running the farm and the courses with Andrew, Debbie is also a professional trainer specialising in the arts sector and Andrew delivers software training.
 We take your desire for effective training very seriously, and our courses are carefully structured to make sure that you are able to absorb a great deal of information, that all your questions are answered, and that you have a completely enjoyable experience.
-We think of it as creating the feel of a house party where you can't quite believe how much you learned along the way (and how well you've eaten!).
+We think of it as creating the feel of a house party where you can't quite believe how much you learned along the way (and how well you've eaten).
 We’ve been doing this smallholding/farming-on-a-small-scale lark together for well over two decades and before that worked in our spare time on a farm for a number of years, so have gathered plenty of knowledge and experience.
 Our first smallholding was 3.5 acres so we know what it's like to work on a modest veg patch, a smallholding and now a farm.
-Our Cattle for Beginners course is co-delivered with farmer and writer Paula Wolton.

-The livestock: We have a particular interest in native and rare breeds and run two pedigree flocks of Welsh Mountain Badger Face sheep, both the Torwen and Torddu, and pedigree Whiteface Dartmoors.
-Our pigs are the Yeoman herd of pedigree Berkshires, and we breed Pilgrim geese, Aylesbury ducks, Black Indian Runner ducks and Black Orpington large fowl chickens.
+The livestock: We have a particular interest in native and rare breeds and run two pedigree flocks of Welsh Mountain Badger Face sheep, both the Torwen and Torddu varieties, pedigree Whiteface Dartmoors and Herdwicks.
+Our pigs are the Yeoman herd of pedigree Berkshires and we keep Pilgrim geese, Aylesbury ducks, Shetland ducks, a few Indian Runner ducks and Black Orpington large fowl chickens.
 We also have a pedigree suckler herd of Devon Ruby cattle.
 These stalwarts are supplemented, depending on the time of year and our foibles, by other livestock such as Norfolk Black turkeys and Boer goats.
 For more information about our livestock, have a look at our farm website.

 Bespoke training: We deliver an increasing number of bespoke training days for small groups, couples and individuals who want our undivided attention or have particular topics they want to explore in detail.
+We also offer corporate and team building days with a difference.
 We are always happy to create a course for you, or to deliver a course on a specific date to suit you if that is feasible, so do contact us to discuss, and if we can help, we will.